 Box 12 — Other Credits and Deductions

 This is a catch-all box for various other credits and deductions that the cooperative passes through to members.
-The cooperative should specify exactly what type of credit or deduction is being reported.
-Examples include empowerment zone employment credits, small employer health insurance premium credits, or low sulfur diesel fuel production credits.

 Box 13 — Specified Cooperatives